reven/razer-osx-led-gui/README.md

 * Add contraints to views and clean up layout

 ### BUGS:
 * Color pickers don't always appear.
 Is there a way to integrate them in the view?
+Help!
 * Dismissing 'About' view without clicking on 'Back' leaves the app in an undetermined state, with no way to quit.
 * Driver not always responds correctly; this isn't handled at all.
 Should retry?